photoprism/photoprism-docs/docs/user-guide/index.md

 ## Getting Support ##

-Before submitting a support request, please use our [Troubleshooting Checklists](../getting-started/troubleshooting/index.md) to determine the cause of your problem.
-If this doesn't help, or you have other questions:

-- you are welcome to join us on [Reddit](https://link.photoprism.app/reddit)
-- post your question in [GitHub Discussions](https://link.photoprism.app/discussions)
-- or ask in our [Community Chat](https://link.photoprism.app/chat)

-In addition, [sponsors](../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.
+If you need help installing our software at home, you can [join us on Reddit](https://link.photoprism.app/reddit), ask in our [Community Chat](https://link.photoprism.app/chat), or post your question in [GitHub Discussions](https://link.photoprism.app/discussions)!
+Common problems can be quickly diagnosed and solved using the [Troubleshooting Checklists](https://docs.photoprism.app/getting-started/troubleshooting/) in [Getting Started](https://docs.photoprism.app/getting-started/).

 We'll do our best to answer all your questions.
 In return, we ask you to [back us](../funding.md) on [Patreon](https://link.photoprism.app/patreon) or [GitHub Sponsors](https://link.photoprism.app/sponsors).
 Think of "free software" as in "free speech," not as in "free beer".
 Thank you!

-*While we continue to work towards our vision, we receive an extremely high volume of emails and contact requests.
+In exchange for their continued support, [Sponsors](../funding.md) are also welcome to request direct technical [support via email](mailto:sponsors@photoprism.app).
 Please bear with us if we are unable to get back to you immediately.
-We do our best to respond within five business days or less.*
+We do our best to respond within five business days or less.

 !!! info ""
     **We kindly ask you not to report bugs via *GitHub Issues* unless you are certain to have found a fully reproducible and previously unreported issue that must be fixed directly in the app.**